Just like planning a major holiday, career planning requires time, research and reflection.

 Many graduate employers will consider graduates from any degree subject.
 Effective research can introduce you to occupations you didn’t even know existed.
 Consider careers which:

 Even if you have decided on your career, find out what else is available as there may be options that you have not yet considered.

-Research career options and occupations: Check out our Useful Links to the right to find out more about different industries and career paths.
+Research career options and occupations: Check out our Further Resources to the right to find out more about different industries and career paths.

 Use job search websites as a research tool: Type keywords relating to your industry or interests into a job search portal and see what kind of job titles and employers come up.
 Aim to simply gain an understanding of the roles in your field and the type of recruiting employers.